 HOW TO WATCH: Football Games This Weekend

-BIRMINGHAM, Ala., May 31, 2022 – The United States Football League (USFL) today announced the dates, start times (ET), location, and telecast schedule for its Week 9 games:
+BIRMINGHAM, Ala., June 6, 2022 – The United States Football League (USFL) today announced the dates, start times (ET), location, and telecast schedule for its Week 10 games, the final contests of the inaugural regular-season.

-- New Jersey Generals at Michigan Panthers (Saturday, June 11 at 1:00 PM ET on NBC)
+- Philadelphia Stars at New Jersey Generals (Saturday, June 18 at 12:00 PM ET on USA)

-- Houston Gamblers at Birmingham Stallions (Saturday, June 11 at 6:00 PM ET on USA)
+- Birmingham Stallions at Tampa Bay Bandits (Saturday, June 18 at 4:00 PM ET on FOX)

-- Tampa Bay Bandits at New Orleans Breakers (Sunday, June 12 at 4:00 PM ET on FOX)
+- Michigan Panthers at Pittsburgh Maulers (Sunday, June 19 at 4:00 PM ET on USA)

-- Philadelphia Stars at Pittsburgh Maulers (Sunday, June 12 at 7:30 PM ET on FS1)
+- New Orleans Breakers at Houston Gamblers (Sunday, June 19 at 8:30 PM ET on FS1)

 All tickets will be “single day,” which allows entry/re-entry to all USFL games played in Birmingham on any one date.
 Regular-season tickets are available for purchase at theUSFL.com.